School Policies 2026-2027

 Payment of Fees

-Fees must be paid before the start of each term by E-transfer to: administration@hssm.ca
+Fees must be paid by the first day of each term, by e-transfer to: administration@hssm.ca

 Post-dated cheques may be submitted if e-transfer is not available.
 For students beginning mid-term, the fees will be pro-rated accordingly.